shanvach/CMPF-Boiling-Code/README.md

 The `<begin_number>` and `<end_number>` refer to the files containing the pattern `*_hdf5_plt_cnt_*`.
 The resulting `*.xmf` file is ParaView compatible.

 BoxKit is used to access raw simulation data in Python.
 Several IPython notebooks and scripts in the `analysis/` folder use it for post processing.

+## Help

+File an issue in this repository if you run into issues reproducing the example